Andyfuw/CrmSessionCookieRenamer/README.md

 ```

-build the project. and copy two dll to CRMWeb\bin, it work fine.
+build the project. and copy two dlls to CRMWeb\bin, it work fine.

 <b>
 warning: This is an unsupported approach, full testing before apply it to production environments.